Headache707/Mini-Enso/README.md

 This script is a _minimal functional poem_ about what automation really is: not just execution, but intention.

+You can run Mini-Enso.exe for the same effect, it's compiled for your convenience.
 ---

 ## 🧠 Philosophy